elee-tudublin/2022.SSWD_3.3_Calculator_Client_Web/readme.md

 ![calculator error](./media/aae55d33904dee14913f6eebd3b68d5b.png)

 This doesn’t look too good!
-The error state that *Cross-Origin Request Blocked: The Same Origin Policy disallows reading the remote resource*.
+The error states -  *Cross-Origin Request Blocked: The Same Origin Policy disallows reading the remote resource*.

 Earlier we set CORS (Cross Origin Resource Sharing) as an option in the request header, however that only works if the server-side it set to allow cross-origin requests from http://localhost:3000 to http://localhost:5000.